 The annual report is a document including all important information regarding corporate details (such as the board of members, company address, etc.) and business activities of a Delaware company.
 Depending on each state’s requirements, the needed information for annual report submission can be varied.

 - The physical address of the Delaware company,

 - Name and address of at least one company member,

 - Names and addresses of all directors.

 All LPs, LLCs and GPs don’t need to file annual reports.

 On the contrary, all Delaware domestic and foreign corporations are required to do the filing.
 Below is the payment for filing the annual report for each group of corporations:

 - Foreign corporations: $125

-The due date for annual report filing is the same as the franchise tax filing which is on or before 1st of March.
-Foreign corporations must file annual reports with the Delaware Secretary of State on or before 30th of June.
+The due date for annual report filing is the same as the franchise tax filing which is on or before the 1st of March.
+Foreign corporations must file annual reports with the Delaware Secretary of State on or before the 30th of June.

 For all companies in Delaware, there will be a notice of payment amount and dues sent from The Secretary of The State to the registered agent.
-Delaware requires all annual reports and franchise tax to be processed and paid online in only US dollars drawn on US banks.
+Delaware requires all annual reports and franchise tax to be processed and paid online in only US dollars drawn from US banks.